 The increased interest is manageable on a monthly basis, but it quickly adds up when you consider the increase on an annual basis.
 However, we cannot look at this increase in isolation.
 With 2 increases in as many months, homeowners who locked into their variable rate mortgages at 2.25% will see the interest over their full amortization period increase ~$26,500, with the two most recent prime increases.
 With these sharp increases in interest owed, we will begin to see how important qualifying rates are to variable rate mortgages.

 All interest rate calculations were completed with Ratehub.ca`s easy to use mortgage calculators.
 For interest rate numbers that consider your unique situation, please try our mortgage payment calculator.
+To get a sense of what your monthly mortgage payments would be under different amortization period scenarios, check out our amortization calculator.

 1 Numbers have been rounded-up.